jadalmd/dissertacao-eutrofizacao/README.md

 ## 3. Case Study: Jaguaribe River Basin, João Pessoa (PB)

-The Jaguaribe River Basin was selected as the initial study area due to its ecological significance and the intense environmental impacts it suffers. [cite_start]The basin is entirely located within the urban perimeter of João Pessoa, making it highly vulnerable to anthropogenic pressures[cite: 36].
+The Jaguaribe River Basin was selected as the initial study area due to its ecological significance and the intense environmental impacts it suffers.
+The basin is entirely located within the urban perimeter of João Pessoa, making it highly vulnerable to anthropogenic pressures.

 Key documented issues include:
-* [cite_start]Disorderly urban occupation, leading to the removal of riparian vegetation and landfilling of banks[cite: 12, 113].
+* Disorderly urban occupation, leading to the removal of riparian vegetation and landfilling of banks.
-* [cite_start]Pollution from domestic sewage and solid waste disposal, contributing to eutrophication and degradation of water quality[cite: 112, 114, 125, 127].
+* Pollution from domestic sewage and solid waste disposal, contributing to eutrophication and degradation of water quality.
-* [cite_start]Increased soil impermeabilization, which intensifies surface runoff, erosion, and the silting of the river channel[cite: 71, 74, 77].
+* Increased soil impermeabilization, which intensifies surface runoff, erosion, and the silting of the river channel.

 This context makes the Jaguaribe River an ideal candidate for testing and validating the automated monitoring methodology developed in this project.